JROChub/power_house/JULIAN_PROTOCOL.md

 final:<value>
 ```

-It then derives a digest by hashing the concatenated `u64` values with the standard-library
+It then derives a digest by hashing the concatenated `u64` values with a domain-separated
-`DefaultHasher`.
-The resulting `u64` hash is stored in `LedgerEntry::hashes` and emitted in the
+BLAKE2b-256 capacity expander.
+The resulting 32-byte digest is stored in `LedgerEntry::hashes`
-log file as `hash:<digest>`.
+and emitted in the log file as a lowercase hex string (`hash:<digest>`).

 This approach has three properties: